Limitations of Quantum Measurements and Operations of Scattering Type under the Energy Conservation Law: Introduction

-The noise commutation relations were also used to evaluate the accuracy of gate implementations under conservation laws for the CNOT gate\cite{Ozawa-CNOT}, followed by quantitative evaluations of the gate fidelity for the Hadamard gate and the NOT gate \cite{Ozawa-way, Karasawa-NOT}, showing that to be the smaller the error, it is necessary to make the greater the fluctuation of the conserved quantity in the controller, or the size of the controller.
-The above approach was compared with Gea-Banacloche's \cite{Gea-Banacloche-Ban02,Gea-Banacloche-Ban02b,Gea-Banacloche-BK03,Gea-Banacloche-BK05} model dependent approach to the error in quantum logic gates caused by the quantum nature of controlling systems \cite{Gea-Banacloche-05CQL,Gea-Banacloche-06MEP}.
-Karasawa and his collaborators \cite{Karasawa-NOT,Karasawa-1qubit} proved the implementation error bound for the NOT gate and later for arbitrary one-qubit gates.
-Afterwards, Tajima et al. \cite{Tajima-measure, Tajima-coherence} provided a tighter lower bound for the error of quantum measurement, and implementations of quantum gates under conservation laws by expressing the fluctuation of the conserved quantity in terms of the quantum Fisher information.
+The{Ozawa also applied the } noise commutation relations were also used{} to evaluate{ing } the accuracy of gate implementations under conservation laws for the CNOT gate \cite{Ozawa-CNOT} and the Hadamard gate \cite{Ozawa-way}, showing that to be the smaller the error, it is necessary to make the greater the fluctuation of the conserved quantity in the controller, or the size of the controller.
+The{Gea-Banacloche et al. \cite{Gea-Banacloche-05CQL,Gea-Banacloche-06MEP} compared the } above approach was compared{} with Gea-Banacloche's \cite{Gea-Banacloche-Ban02,Gea-Banacloche-Ban02b,Gea-Banacloche-BK03,Gea-Banacloche-BK05} model dependent approach to the error in quantum logic gates caused by the quantum nature of controlling systems {to show their consistency. } Karasawa and his collaborators \cite{Karasawa-NOT,Karasawa-1qubit} proved the implementation error bound for the NOT gate and later for the arbitrary one-qubit gates { to cover a universal set of elementary gates. } Afterwards, Tajima et al. \cite{Tajima-measure, Tajima-coherence} provided a tighter lower bound for the error of quantum measurement and implementations of quantum gates under conservation laws by expressing the fluctuation of the conserved quantity in terms of the quantum Fisher information.
+More recently, Mohammady et al. \cite{Mohammady23} derived general quantitative relations between measurement error and disturbance under additive conservation laws based on POVMs and quantum channels.

-The WAY theorem tells us that when we want to apply operations that break the symmetry, we must compensate the system's conserved quantity fluctuations, i.e., the coherence with respect to conserved quantities, as a resource.
-This point of view has been systematized as the quantum resource theory of asymmetry, and the operations that are feasible in the presence of symmetry have been investigated \cite{Bartlett, Marvian-resource, Ahmadi, Marvian-state, Aberg, Marvian-broadcast, Lostaglio, Miyadera-resource, Takagi-resource}.
-The WAY theorem has also been applied to the black hole information loss problem \cite{Blackhole-paradox, Page, Hayden} to investigate to which degree of completeness the scrambled information can be recovered in the presence of symmetry \cite{Nakata, Tajima-blackhole}.
+The WAY theorem tells us that when we want to apply operations that break the symmetry, we must compensate { the fluctuations of } system's conserved quantity fluctuations{}, i.e., the coherence with respect to conserved quantities, as a resource.
+This point of view has been systematized as the quantum resource theory of asymmetry.
+The operations that are feasible in the presence of symmetry have been investigated { by Bartlett, Marvian, Ahmadi, \AA{}berg, and others } \cite{Bartlett, Marvian-resource, Ahmadi, Marvian-state, Aberg, Marvian-broadcast, Lostaglio, Miyadera-resource, Takagi-resource}.
+The WAY theorem has also been applied to the black hole information loss problem \cite{Blackhole-paradox, Page, Hayden} to investigate to which degree of completeness the scrambled information can be recovered in the presence of symmetry { by Nakata, Tajima, and others } \cite{Nakata, Tajima-blackhole}.